 Storm panels are a simple, low-cost way to protect your small home from the elements.
 These storm protection devices can be installed in your attic or your house’s exterior, depending on where you live and how much money you can spend.

 Storm panels are typically made from aluminum, steel, or fiberglass materials.
 Several storm panels are available today, with varying quality and price points.
-The most common type of storm panel is the rigid panel.
-These come in widths that range from one foot up to four feet.
+The most common type of storm panel is the rigid panel, which comes in widths ranging from one foot up to four feet.

 Impact windows are designed to withstand hurricane winds and other severe weather conditions.
 They’re made of polycarbonate, a plastic that can be molded into any shape using machines that mix and melt the material.
-This technology makes impact windows extremely easy to clean, as well as energy efficient.
+This technology makes impact windows extremely easy to clean and energy efficient.

 Impact windows are different from frameless or double-pane glass.
 They have an impact-absorbing core (the same kind used in Teflon) with a shatterproof outer shell made of polycarbonate or acrylic glass.
 This design allows maximum protection against flying debris during storms and easy cleaning when needed!